-Grandma’s Coffee House – This amazing spot is past Kula in the upcountry area known as Keokea.
-Breakfast here is one of the best on the island and the baked goods are worth the 45 minute or so drive from Kahului.
+Grandma’s Coffee House – This fantastic spot is past Kula in the upcountry area known as Keokea.
+Breakfast here is one of the best on the island and the baked goods are worth the 45 minutes or so drive from Kahului.

 Four Sisters Bakery – This small yet interestingly rounded building can be found in Wailuku.
-This is a local style bakery that also has tasty french pastry items.
-There banana bread is made with vanilla pudding!
+This is a local style bakery that also has tasty French pastry items.
+Their banana bread is made with vanilla pudding!
 The mango bread is wonderful too.

-Well there you have it.
-Maui’s banana bread is worth hunting for and if your out on the road to Hana consider getting at least 4 loaves – trust me, you won’t regret it!
+Well, there you have it.
+Maui’s banana bread is worth hunting for, and if your out on the road to Hana consider getting at least four loaves – trust me, you won’t regret it!

 Aloha Nui Loa